-a In accordance with freedom of information legislation, the Council shall Easton on the Hill Parish Council Standing Orders, adopted at the meeting on 17th May 2023 publish information in accordance with its publication scheme and respond to requests for information held by the Council.
+a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council.

 b.
 If gross annual income or expenditure (whichever is higher) does not exceed £25,000 The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.